-We’re launching our quantitative research into digital business for 2015, and I’d like to capture your perspectives in this year’s study.
+I’d like to capture your perspectives in this year’s study on digital business.

 Last year we started a detailed research study into digital business and published numerous reports on our findings and insights for business executives.
 This year we have partnered with Odgers Berndtson to help field our digital business survey to business executives.
 And as we did last year, we’re also extending the survey to our clients and social media followers.